rpuig2001/CDM/README.md

   - Low Visibility Operations Rate/hour (ex. rateLvo ops="10").
   - Expired CTOT time, it selects the time before expire the CTOT if the pilot is not connected (ex. expiredCtot time="15").
   - ReaMsg (ex. minutes="0"). - It sets the time to add for the *"Send Rea Message"* function.
   - [OPTIONAL] Taxizones URL (ex.
-Taxizones url="https://........"), if if no URL needed, just leave it blank (ex.
+Taxizones url="https://........"), if no URL needed, just leave it blank (ex.
 Taxizones url="").
   - Default Taxi time in minutes if taxi time not found in the taxizones.txt file (ex.
 DefaultTaxiTime minutes="15").
   - Refresh Time in seconds (ex.
 RefreshTime seconds="20").
   - Debug mode activated (true) or desactivated (false) (ex.
 Debug mode="false" or Debug mode="true").
-  - Eventmode is activated ("1") or desactivated ("0") (ex: eventMode mode="1") - **IMPORTANT** EventMode is a new mode and **VERY RECOMMENDED** during events and daily for a better perfomence and service where TOBT will be functional.
-With this mode, the CDM, will calculate TSAT and TTOT after setting the actual time to TOBT with "READY TOBT" function or a custom time with "EDIT TOBT" function.
+  - [OPTIONAL] FlowRestrictions URL to the JSON file - Format is defined below (ex.
+FlowRestrictions url:"https://...."), if no URL needed, just leave it blank (ex.
+FlowRestrictions url="").

 ### ctot.txt
   - Add CTOTs which will be imported on Euroscope start-up or with the command ".cdm ctot".
 Add CTOTs with the following format: ``CALLSIGN,CTOT`` or ``XXXXXX,CTOT``, ex: ``XXXXXX,1745`` - XXXXXX is vatsim user's CID or ``VLG11P,1745`` (Each line has an aircraft)